mootoday/www-mootoday-com/src/content/blog/why-i-moved-from-react-to-svelte-and-why-others-will-follow/index.md

 ---
-title: "Why I moved from React to Svelte and why others will follow"
+title: 'Why I moved from React to Svelte and why others will follow'
-summary: "A post about my React experience, why Svelte impressed me and code snippets to compare React with Svelte."
+summary: 'A post about my React experience, why Svelte impressed me and code snippets to compare React with Svelte.'
 createdAt: 2019-12-26T00:00:00.000Z
 featured: true
 ---